Yachtmaster revision module 18 of 20

 • Give vessel identity clearly

-PAN-PAN and SECURITE
+PAN-PAN and Securite

 • PAN-PAN: urgent help or advice needed

-• SECURITE: safety information for other vessels
+• Securite: safety information for other vessels

-Read the full pan-pan and securite lesson
+Read the full lesson: PAN-PAN and Securite

 Relay and Acknowledgement